The Ultimate Guide to Italian Restaurants in Atlanta

 When you’re in need of a quick and affordable but savory bite, head to your nearest FIGO.
 With over 20 different types of pastas and raviolis, they’re sure to have something on the menu no matter whether you’re more in a fusilli, gnocchi, or tagliatelle kind of mood!

-Great for date night or girl’s night, a mano has us coming back and back again for their classic pasta dishes.
+Great for date night or a girl’s night out, a mano has us coming back and back again for their classic pasta dishes.
 Their carbonara always hits the spot, and their cacio e pepe has the right amount of creaminess and pepper to satisfy.
-The patio is cute-as-a-button, and you’re going to love the Italian skillet bread, drenched in olive oil and balsamic vinaigrette.
+The patio is cute-as-a-button, and you’re going to love the focaccia bread served with compound butter.
 Gluten-free options are also available.

 Head on over to Inman Park for this Italian gem.
 Their 20 yolk tagliatelle is an absolute show-stopper, with a variety of mushrooms that’ll satisfy your most savory cravings.
 The menu constantly changes, but you can expect offerings like ceviche, prosciutto, and squid ink pasta!